microsoft/MCAPSTechConnect2024-lab214/skillable/exercise1.md

     }
     }
     ```

+    > [!Alert] Storing credentials in plain in a configuration file isn't a good practice.
+In a real-world scenario, you should use Azure Key Vault to store them securely or switch to [Azure Managed Identity](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview) to authenticate with the Azure OpenAI APIs.
+In the testing phase, you can use the [Secret Manager tool](https://learn.microsoft.com/aspnet/core/security/app-secrets?view=aspnetcore-9.0&tabs=windows#secret-manager) provided by Visual Studio to store them securely.

 Before moving on to the next step, make sure to stop and relaunch the debugging experience, so that the agent can pick up the new configuration.